Afghan massacre suspect identified, arrives at Kansas base

 His military training included education in sniper skills, military leadership and a course called "combat life savers."

-Few neighbors were present.
+Few neighbours were present.
 At one house backing on to Bales' property, a handwritten sign addressed to media was posted on the door, reading: "We don't know Bales, so don't ask."

 Beau Britt, staying at his parents' house across the street, said he did not know Bales or his family.
 "It's not the sort of area where you just walk up to a house and start talking to them," Britt said.